Summary

 Everything emerged from the graphing mechanic, and the idea of making information discrete and meaningful.

-A non-linear adventure with multiple solutions jumped out to me as a great way to use the affordances of the graph.
+A non-linear adventure with multiple solutions jumped out to me as a great way to use the affordances of the graph, which has a vast, combinatoric possibility space.

 Systems